josuemour4/blog/_posts/2024-09-22-ordination-ccc-vd.md

 To align with environmental values and extend the cable's service life, its capacity must be de-rated.

 The book used to do this calculation is AS/NZS 3008.1.1.

+<span class="circleT1">Table 1</span> of AS/NZS 3008.1.1 is typically used for most calculations, provided the cable operates within the maximum allowable temperature limits.

+When selecting a cable, it is essential to consider the formula IB ≤ IN ≤ IZ or IB ≤ IN ≤ 0.9 x IZ for fuse.
+This ensures that the cable is correctly sized to support the circuit current.
+For example, if the sizing is made for a 20A circuit, but the expected maximum demand is 25A, the cable will not be able to support the current, resulting in risks to the safety and operation of the system.

+For thermoplastic or XLPE cable first determine the installation method from tables
+- 3(1) unenclosed in air
+- 3(2) enclosed
+- 3(3) buried direct in ground
+- 3(4) buried in enclosure